akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 - All your existing PAM `asset collection` product attributes will be linked to the asset family.
 - And all the links between your assets and your products / product models will be kept.

-# When should you use it?
+# When do we recommend you this migration?
-We recommend you this migration if:
+We recommend you using this migration if:
 - You have assets of **different formats** (for example, you manage images, PDF files, videos).
 - AND **each asset collection contains only one single type of asset** (for example, images or PDF files) because each asset collection will then be linked to a single asset family.